spaforms365/spaforms365.github.io/_docs/designer-project.md

 SPA Form project at <code>design time</code> is a set of components source code files and single <code>project.js</code> file.
 <br/>
 <br/>
-Normally at design-time all source code project files are permanently stored in your web browser's <code>local storage</code>, on your computer's hard drive.
-Additionally you can save source code at <code>remote repositories</code>: on SharePoint server or on GitHub.
+Normally at design-time all source code project files are permanently stored in your web browser's <code>local storage</code>, on your computer's <code>hard drive</code>.
+Additionally you can copy source code to <code>remote repositories</code>: on SharePoint server or GitHub.
 <br/>
 <br/>
 ![Image of Ribbon-project](/img/Ribbon-project.png)